-Content was outdated or duplicated, which resulted in employees searching different systems for information and the communications team spending too much time updating content.
+The content was outdated or duplicated, which resulted in employees searching different systems for information and the communications team spending too much time updating content.

 Results from an internal satisfaction survey further highlighted the need for a modern intranet to better engage their teams, enable them with access to information and empower them to collaborate digitally.

-The survey results showed that 90% of employees were interested in their teammates and finding out who does what across the organisation.
+The survey results showed that 90% of employees were interested in their teammates and finding out who does what across the organization.
 Interestingly just over 17% of employees were using the current intranet once a week or less.

-For their future intranet, employees wanted more news and information about their colleagues and their roles, as well as more useful, relevant and up-to-date content that was easy to create and find.
+For their future intranet, employees wanted more news and information about their colleagues and their roles, as well as more useful, relevant, and up-to-date content that was easy to create and find.

 The Council chose Squiz Workplace as the intranet solution of choice.
 Squiz Workplace is now the Council’s one-stop-shop for information on one platform, empowering the communications team and employees to create and publish content with ease and employees to collaborate online in communities.

-The intranet launched only months before the COVID-19 crisis, which was a positive test of the platform’s capabilities with all of the Council’s employees working from home within a relatively short time frame.
-The phase of working from home has driven a boost in community engagement across the platform as employees are keen to find ways to connect and engage with one another during lockdown.
+The intranet was launched only months before the COVID-19 crisis, which was a positive test of the platform’s capabilities with all of the Council’s employees working from home within a relatively short time frame.
+The phase of working from home has driven a boost in community engagement across the platform as employees are keen to find ways to connect and engage with one another during the lockdown.

 Within the first three months of launch, employee adoption has soared: